nasa/openmct-build/README.md

           port: 8090
 ```

+A JSON schema document is also provided for convenience to support IDE and build-time validation of your instance YAML file.
+It is referenced at the top of the instance.yaml file.

 #### Key Fields

 - **version** (string): The version of Open MCT to use.
 Can be a specific version (e.g., "3.0.0"), a version range (e.g., "^3.0.0"), or "latest".